yabwon/SAS_PACKAGES/README.md

 ### The Developer:
 To create your own package:
 - Read the `SAS(r) packages - the way to share (a how to)- Paper 4725-2020.pdf` to learn more.
+- Download and use `generatePackage.sas` file (developer part of the framework).

 #### If you have any questions, suggestions, or ideas do not hesitate to contact me!